maxbickett/twentytwentyobjects/README.md

 ### Configuring Profiles

 1. Open the game menu (Esc)
-2. Go to Settings → Mods → Interactable Highlight
+2. Go to Settings → Mods → Twenty Twenty Objects
 3. Select a profile to edit or click "Add" to create a new one
 4. Configure:
    - **Name**: Display name for the profile